Cash App: Business model

-Cash App is free to download on the Google Play Store, Apple App Store, and other mobile store platforms.
+Cash App is free to download for Android devices from Google Play, for iOS devices from the Apple App Store, and other mobile store platforms.
 Because the app is initially free, it incentivizes more users to create an account and use its services.
-If users want additional services other than a standard money transfer, Cash App charges small percentage fees and initial fixed costs to generate revenue.
+Additional services beyond standard money transfers are available for small initial fixed costs plus percentage fees.

-Cash App's primary revenue stream comes from users withdrawing funds from the app to their linked bank accounts.
-Cash App provides two options to transfer money into a third party bank account: wait three to five business days, or instantly withdraw with a 1.5% fee.
+Cash App's primary income is from users withdrawing funds from the app to their linked bank accounts.
+Money can be transferred into a third-party bank account without charge within five business days, or instantly for a 1.5% fee.

 If users do not have a direct deposit account with the app, they will be charged a $2 fee for withdrawing money from an ATM.
-Cash App also allows users to buy and sell bitcoin from their platform for a small service fee based on the current bitcoin market volatility.
+Cash App allows users to buy and sell bitcoin from their platform for a small service fee based on the current bitcoin market volatility.
 Businesses can also accept Cash App as a form of payment and charge a transaction cost of 2.75%.

-Like banks, Cash App can lend money deposited by users to various institutions, charging interest and thus generating revenue, known as money creation.
-Cash App is required to hold 10% of users' accounts liquidity as part of the fractional-reserve banking, to protect depositors in the event of a bank run.
+Like banks, Cash App can lend money deposited by users to various institutions, charging interest, known as money creation.
+Cash App is required to hold 10% of users' accounts liquidity as part of the fractional-reserve banking to protect depositors in the event of a bank run.

-Safety and protection policies

-Cash App uses a combination of encryption and fraud detection technologies to help secure users' data and money.
-All data is encrypted and sent to Square’s secure servers regardless of the connection type (public and private WiFi and all forms of mobile data).
-If fraud is detected at any point during a transaction, Cash App will automatically cancel the transaction.

-To further increase security, upon signing into an account, a user is sent a one-time use login code by SMS or email.

-Cash App includes an option in its settings labeled Security Lock.
-This provides users an extra protection step as it requires them to enter their password before completing any transaction.